matek100/shr-mfg-robotic-arm-http-server/README.md

     * relative move: dx, dy, dz

 ## Server-side application setup
-* download the code to the JetMax Ubuntu computer
+* download the application code to the JetMax Ubuntu computer
 * open terminal window and move to the folder where the application code was downloaded
 * run <code>npm install</code> to install the required Node.js modules
 * open config.json file and define the address of the JetMax Ubuntu computer and the port for the Node.js application